MicrosoftDocs/visualstudio-docs/docs/visual-basic/quickstart-editor.md

 This article assumes you're already familiar with Visual Basic.
 If you aren't, we suggest you look at a tutorial such as [Get started with Visual Basic in Visual Studio](../ide/tutorial-visual-basic-console.md) first.

 > [!TIP]
 > To follow along with this article, make sure you have the Visual Basic settings selected for Visual Studio.
-For information about selecting settings for the integrated development environment (IDE), see [Customize Visual Studio](visual-studio-ide.md#customize-visual-studio).
+For information about selecting settings for the integrated development environment (IDE), see [Select environment settings](visual-studio-ide.md#select-environment-settings).

 ## Create a new code file